On the Road (2025 Mexican film): Release

-The film premiered on September 4, 2025, in the Orizzonti program at the 82nd Venice International Film Festival.
+The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on 4 September 2025, where it won the section's main prize and the Queer Lion.

-The film has been acquired for commercial distribution by I Wonder Pictures.
+It was theatrically released in Mexico on 4 June 2026.

-Awards
+It was acquired for commercial distribution in Italy by I Wonder Pictures.

-At Venice, it won the award for best film in the Orizzonti program, as well as the Queer Lion for best LGBTQ-themed film.
+Reception

 Critical response

 Jordan Mintzer of The Hollywood Reporter wrote that "What’s most impressive is how On the Road turns a boilerplate genre scenario — and one that doesn’t skimp on a bloodbath at the end — into a movie that grows increasingly emotional as things get exponentially worse for its main characters.
 The more Veneno and Muñeco are in danger, the more their bond evolves from a hard-knocks bromance into an all-out romance.
-When things are at their most desperate, the two hide out in an abandoned warehouse and slow-dance to the Colombian ballad “Los Caminos de la Vida” (“The Trucks of Life”) in one of the most moving sequences seen this year in Venice."
+When things are at their most desperate, the two hide out in an abandoned warehouse and slow-dance to the Colombian ballad "Los Caminos de la Vida" in one of the most moving sequences seen this year in Venice."

 For the International Cinephile Society, Matthew Joseph Jenner wrote that "En el camino is yet another compelling entry into this ongoing era of challenging, provocative queer films that set out to redefine certain perceptions around identity and how it manifests both on screen and in the surrounding discussions.
 The film blurs sensuality with the looming thread of danger, which is something that the director does not neglect, especially in the portions where it seems like he is commenting critically on themes much deeper than we’d expect from a cursory glance.
 It may contain a lot of passion, but it’s far from a romance, particularly in how it shows that queerness can come with an inherent risk in some communities, something that Pablos makes sure to emphasise without making the film a heavy-handed cautionary tale."